Agent psychometrics: Task-level performance prediction in agentic coding benchmarks: Background and Related Work

 In contrast to question-and-answer benchmarks, agentic benchmarks require the LLM to dynamically call tools and explore the environment, eventually submitting a final solution, which is validated via unit tests or observations of the environment's final state.
 Agentic benchmarks are especially popular in the coding domain because many programming or software engineering tasks naturally involve interacting with entire codebases.
 To function as an agent, an LLM needs to be augmented with a \textit{scaffold}, or a framework comprising tools, system prompts, and often a retrieval system \citep{grace2026demystifying}.

 In our experiments, we consider four human-verified agentic coding benchmarks, covering a wide range of coding skills: \begin{itemize} \item \textbf{SWE-bench Verified} \citep{openai-2024} is a human-verified subset of tasks from SWE-bench \citep{jimenez2024swebench}, a popular general-purpose software engineering benchmark.
-The tasks involve solving real-world GitHub issues from Python repositories. \item \textbf{SWE-bench Pro} \citep{deng2025swebenchproaiagents} was intended to be more challenging than SWE-bench Verified and include a wider variety of repositories while keeping a similar task format. \item \textbf{Terminal-Bench 2.0} \citep{merrill2026terminalbench} is a challenging benchmark focused on computer terminal environments. \item \textbf{GSO} \citep{shetty2025gsochallengingsoftwareoptimization} is a very challenging benchmark focused on software performance optimization.
-To succeed, an agent needs to optimize a program in a way that not only passes the correctness tests but is also at least 95\% as fast as the ground-truth (expert-written) optimization. \end{itemize}
+The tasks involve solving real-world GitHub issues from Python repositories. \item \textbf{SWE-bench Pro} \citep{deng2025swebenchproaiagents} is more challenging than SWE-bench Verified and covers a wider variety of repositories while using a similar task format. \item \textbf{Terminal-Bench 2.0} \citep{merrill2026terminalbench} is a challenging benchmark focused on computer terminal environments. \item \textbf{GSO} \citep{shetty2025gsochallengingsoftwareoptimization} is a very challenging benchmark focused on software performance optimization.
+To succeed, an agent must optimize a program to reach at least 95\% of the speed of the ground-truth (expert-written) optimization while passing correctness tests. \end{itemize}

-For each dataset, we use publicly available agent evaluation data, showing a detailed breakdown of how each agent performed on each task.
-For Terminal-Bench 2.0, since agents were evaluated multiple times on each task, we defined a passing binary response to be when at least $50\%$ of the attempts were successful.
+For each dataset, we use publicly available agent evaluation data\footnote{Per-dataset sources are listed in our GitHub repository.}, showing a detailed breakdown of how each agent performed on each task.
+For Terminal-Bench 2.0, since agents had multiple attempts at each task, we take the majority ($\ge 50\%$) outcome as the binary response for each agent-task pair (see Appendix \ref{app:binomial} for experiments using all attempts).